Quick summary

 - Failing to include a complete English translation for documents originally in a foreign language.

-- Submitting original documents when not required can lead to their destruction.
+- Submitting original documents when not necessary can lead to their destruction.

 - Not disclosing all grounds of inadmissibility.